olcf/olcf-user-docs/systems/frontier_user_guide.rst

     See the :ref:`frontier-slurm` section for more infomation including a LSF to Slurm command comparison.

   Srun job launcher
-    Frontier uses Slurm's job launcher, srun, which can be used instead of Summit's jsrun to lauch parallel jobs within a batch script.
+    Frontier uses Slurm's job launcher, srun, which can be used instead of Summit's jsrun to launch parallel jobs within a batch script.
 Overall functionality is similar, but commands are notably different.
 Frontier's compute node layout should also be considered when selecting job layout.

     See the :ref:`frontier-srun` section for more information.